Zebraloew/klubzmer-cms/readme.md

 # Current Task
-listCreator is in progress — check for bugs
+- [ ] listCreator is in progress — check for bugs
+- [ ] placing youtube id reader for preview images

+# Ideas
+- [ ] fixed music player

 # Hi
 Sooo this is my little CMS micro project, that aims to circumvent wordpress.